joseeden/joeden/docs/020-SRE/002-Secure-Automation.md

 ---

 ## Overview

-With automation, we can remove the chance of human error or "willful sabotage".
+Automation minimizes the risk of human error and potential "willful sabotage" by standardizing processes.

 ## Secure Builds

-- We can secure automated steps but we cannot provenly secure manual steps
+Implementing secure automated steps in the build process is essential.
+Manual steps are prone to security risks, but automated ones can be consistently protected.

-- Generated artifacts can be validated and checked for compliance
+- Validate and check generated artifacts for compliance.

-- All build artifacts should be digitally signed with approved organization certificates
+- Digitally sign all build artifacts with approved organization certificates.

-- DevSecOps works to secure the delivery  pipeline
+- DevSecOps ensures security in the delivery pipeline.

-- Every should be in code - Infra-as-code, config-as-code, etc.
+- Implement infrastructure-as-code and configuration-as-code practices.

-- Code should be held in secure code repositories with regualted access
+- Store code in secure repositories with regulated access.

 ## Secure Tests

-- Deployed artifacts should be the same acorss all environments
+Ensuring the security of deployed artifacts across all environments is crucial.

-- Using environment variables and configuration to handle differences when deploying artifacts
+- Use environment variables and configurations to handle differences in deployment.

-- Using secure and insecure test data to test the security boundaries of the service
+- Test the security boundaries of the service with both secure and insecure test data.

 ## Secure Staging

-- Immutable staging environments
+Staging environments must be immutable to maintain consistency and security.

-- Staging/pre-prod is typically where dependencies and integrations are tested.
+- Test dependencies and integrations in the staging/pre-prod environment.

-- Same artifact should be deployed to staging/pre-prod environment
+- Deploy the same artifact to both staging and production.

-- Consider how data-handling rules like GDPR apply on staging data

-- PCI compliance may need to be considered for financial and payment-related data
+- Consider data-handling rules like GDPR and PCI compliance for financial and payment-related data.

 ## Secure Production

-- Production environments are immutable
+Production environments should also be immutable to prevent unauthorized changes.

-- Same artifacts are deployed to prod
+- Deploy the same artifacts to production as used in staging.

-- Ensure data security compliance (e.g. GDPR, PCI, SOX) are met
+- Ensure compliance with data security regulations such as GDPR, PCI, and SOX.

-- Failure testing can help with audit compliance
+- Conduct failure testing to aid audit compliance.

-- Dedicated security scanning to uncover security vulnerabilites
+- Use dedicated security scanning to identify and address vulnerabilities.

 ## Resources